rabbitmq/rabbitmqadmin-ng/README.md

 For usage documentation, see [Usage](#usage).

-## Project Goals
+## Project Goals Compared to `rabbitmqadmin` v1

 This version of `rabbitmqadmin` has a few ideas in mind:

  * This is a major version bump.
-Therefore, breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in thirteen years
+Therefore, reasonable breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in fourteen years
  * `rabbitmqadmin` should be standalone binary.
 There are very few reasons not to build and distribute it that way
+* Standalone project, not an obscure feature: `rabbitmqadmin` should be a standalone tool, not a relatively unknown "feature" of the RabbitMQ management plugin, and should be developed as such, not tied completely to the development environment, practices and release schedule of RabbitMQ itself
  * v2 should be a distributed via GitHub releases and not a special `rabbitmq_management` endpoint
  * There is a lot of room to improve validation of flags and arguments, since breaking changes are OK for v2
+ * This tool as free as practically possible from CVEs in other projects that show up on security scans.
+   CVEs from older Python versions should not plague OCI images that choose to include `rabbitmqadmin`
  * Output should be revisited: what columns are output by default, whether columns should be selectable
- * Support for JSON and CSV was a popular addition in `rabbitmqctl`, `rabbitmq-diagnostics`, etc. Perhaps `rabbitmqadmin` should consider supporting them, too?

 ## Project Maturity

 This version of `rabbitmqadmin` should be considered reasonably mature to be used.

-Before migrating, please see [CLI Changes](#cli-changes) to learn about a few breaking change in the interface.
+Before migrating, please see [Breaking or Potentially Breaking Changes](#changes-compared-to-v1) to learn about a few breaking change in the interface.

 ### Known Limitations